Photo Gallery of Surgical Procedures: Cyst Removal

 The flap is released and returned to its original position; the incipient sulcus is still seen.

-Retraction of the flap reveals the gossamer nature of the still-intact overlying mucosa at arrow.
+Retraction of the flap reveals the gossamer nature of the still-intact overlying mucosa.